Photo by Accuray

 If you’re in the business of people development, you know that not all learning is the same.
 There are dull, cookie-cutter corporate training sessions that make employees roll their eyes and groan, and inspiring, highly-customized workshops that end with colleagues giving each other hugs and high-fives.
 And, of course, everything in between.

-In this article, we’re going to explain the two main categories of learning and development (L&D): corporate learning and professional development.
-Both are necessary and important, but too many companies focus on corporate learning at the expense of professional development.
+In this article, we’re going to explain the two main categories of learning and development (L&D): corporate learning and professional development or upskilling.
+Both are necessary and important, but too many companies focus on corporate learning at the expense of professional development and upskilling.
 Out of the more than $360B spent annually on learning and development, the vast majority goes to corporate training.

 This is problematic, because 68% of employees say they want true professional development – not another corporate learning session.
 By the end of this post, you’ll understand the difference between training and development, and how the latter can help you grow your business and your people.